Canonical graph decompositions via local separations: Bottlenecks

 \begin{lemma} Let $\beta_i$ be $k_i$-bottlenecks for $i=1,2$ in a locally finite, connected graph~$G$ (possibly $\beta_1=\beta_2$).
 If $s_1\in\beta_1$ crosses $s_2\in\beta_2$, then at least three corners have order~$\le \max\{k_1,k_2\}$. \end{lemma}

 \begin{proof} The short proof is analogue to that of \cite[Sublemma~3.6]{entanglements}, but we include it for convenience.
 Without loss of generality we have $k_1\le k_2$.
 Suppose for a contradiction that at most two corners of $s_1$ and $s_2$ have order~$\le k_2$.
 By submodularity~\cref{submod}, at least one of every two opposite corners has order~$\le k_2$.
-So there are exactly two corners $c,d$ of order~$\le k_2$, and these are adjacent.
+So there are adjacent corners $c,d$ of order~$\le k_2$.
 Let $c'$ and $d'$ be the corners opposite of $c$ and~$d$, respectively.
 By assumption, $c'$ and $d'$ have order~$>k_2$.
 Then $c$ and $d$ have order~$<k_1$ by submodularity~\cref{submod}.
 Let $i$ be the index for which $c$ and $d$ lie on the same side of~$s_i$.
 Then $c,d$ and $s_i$ are the constituents of a relevant \tstar\ with base $s_i$ of order~$\le k_i$ by \cref{CrossingTightSeparationsFormRelevantYStar}.
 Since $s_i\in\beta_i$, \cref{Entangle1} yields that either $c$ or $d$ is contained in~$\beta_i$, say $c\in\beta_i$.
-But then $c$ has order equal to~$k_i$, contradicting that we have showed above that $c$ has order~$<k_1$. \end{proof}
+But then $c$ has order equal to~$k_i$, contradicting that, as shown above, $c$ has order~$<k_1$. \end{proof}

-\begin{lemma} For every $k$-bottleneck $\beta$ in a locally finite, connected graph~$G$, the set $N^k(G,\beta)$ is non-empty. \end{lemma} \begin{proof} It suffices to show that $\beta$ contains separations that are nested with $N^{<k}(G)$ for $k>0$.
+\begin{lemma} For every $k$-bottleneck $\beta$ in any given set $\cB$ of bottlenecks in a locally finite, connected graph $G$, the set $N^k(G,\beta)$ is non-empty. \end{lemma} \begin{proof} It suffices to show for $k>0$ that $\beta$ contains separations that are nested with $N^{<k}(G)$.
 Let $s\in\beta$ cross as few separations in $N^{<k}(G)$ as possible. \cref{CrossingNumberFinite} ensures that these are only finitely many.
 Assume for a contradiction that $s$ crosses some $s'\in N^{<k}(G)$.
 Then at least three corners have order~$\le k$ by \cref{ThreeGreenCorners}.
 Thus, two corners on the same side of $s$ have order~$\le k$.
 By \cref{CrossingTightSeparationsFormRelevantYStar}, these two corners and $s$ form a relevant \tstar\ $\sigma$ based at~$s$.
 Hence, \cref{Entangle1} applied to $\sigma$ yields a corner~$c\in\beta$.
-The corner $c$ crosses strictly fewer separations in $N^{<k}(G)$ than $s$ by~\cref{Fish}. \end{proof}
+The corner $c$ crosses strictly fewer separations in $N^{<k}(G)$ than $s$ by~\cref{item:F1} and the fact that $N^{<k}(G)$ is nested. \end{proof}

 \begin{lemma} Let $G$ be a locally finite, connected graph.
 Let $s,s'$ be two crossing separations in tight $k$-bottlenecks in~$G$, and let $c,d$ be two opposite corners of~$s,s'$ that are contained in $\bigcup\cB^k(G)$.
 Then